m1el/m1el.github.io/coding-sewer-tales/001-just-integrate-the-backend.md

 "API docs?
 Server available?"
 "Don't worry about that, you can start implementing the UI, and integrate later."
 "There's too much uncertainty here."
 Doesn't sound too reassuring.
-I've had a suspicion at the moment that working with the backend might be an issue, but I didn't expect the sheer scale of the catastrophe.
+I had a suspicion at the moment that working with the backend might be an issue, but I didn't expect the sheer scale of the catastrophe.

-Over the next two weeks, I've bootstrapped the project, implemented the one screen of UI which was provided, wrote some simple mocks for a fictional data schema that I thought of.
-Gave it to QA to poke around, mentioned out that all data is fake.
+Over the next two weeks, I bootstrapped the project, implemented the one screen of UI which was provided, wrote some simple mocks for a fictional data schema that I thought of.
+Gave it to QA to poke around,  mentioned that all data is fake.
 "I've implemented the screen I was provided in UI only, but I am uncertain about the integration."
 "What's the problem?
 Can't you just integrate the backend?"
 "When I was told to paint the fence, I thought at least there would be a fence.